In Florida, you need to pass the four subtests of the GED® exam if you want to earn your high school equivalency (HSE) diploma.

 In the state of Florida, there are many prep sites that offer all sorts of GED-related info and this website offers free help in the form of video lessons and practice tests that are available without the need to submit an email address or any other personal data.

-GED Testing Service holds all rights reserved of GED and the GED Ready Test and is not associated with this website, the offered video lessons, and the practice tests.
+GED Testing Service holds all rights reserved of GED and the GED Ready Test and is not associated with this website ot these Florida video lessons and practice tests.